peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

     public System.Collections.Generic.IDictionary Parameters { get; }

 Gets a list of the parameter names contained in this media type object and their values.
-Each parameter name will be in lower case; that is, with its basic upper-case letters ("A" to "Z") converted to basic lower-case letters ("a" to "z").
+Each parameter name will be in lowercase; that is, with its basic uppercase letters ("A" to "Z") converted to basic lowercase letters ("a" to "z").

 <b>Returns:</b>